Arnold-Luna/cybersecurity-projects/pcap-executable-extraction/README.md

 This project documents how I analyzed a packet capture in Wireshark and extracted a downloaded Windows executable from HTTP traffic.
 The goal was to understand how file downloads appear at the packet level and how an analyst can safely recover an object for further malware analysis.

-This write-up is based on a controlled Cisco/NetAcad lab.
-No executable files, raw PCAPs, Cisco worksheets, or copyrighted lab screenshots are included in this repository.

 ## Scenario

 The lab PCAP, `nimda.download.pcap`, contained traffic related to a malware download.
 The task was to: